dnl-rss/secureum-slot2-solidity101/02_types.md

 }
 ```

-### 62. Gas cost of push and pop
+### 62. Array gas costs

+Storage arrays have operations `push()` and `pop()`.

-Increasing the length of a storage array by calling `push()` has constant gas cost because storage is zero initialized, while decreasing the length by `pop()` depends on the size of the element being removed.
+*Extending* the array with `push()` has *constant gas cost* because storage is zero initialized.

+*Shortening* the array by `pop()` have *variable gas cost*, depending on the size of the element being removed.

-If the element is an array, it can be very costly, because it includes explicitly clearing the removed elements.
+If the removed element is an array, `pop()` can be very costly, because it includes explicitly clearing all the removed elements.

+> Pushing an empty element has constant gas cost.
+Popping an element have variable gas cost, depending on the size of the element:

 ```solidity
 //SPDX-License-Identifier: MIT